Nickhegde/calendar/README.md

 disabled.
 ```
 ```
-The min and max date can be a string in '01/01/2020' format or can be in this new Date('01/01/2020') format.
+The min and max date can be a string in 'MM/DD/YYY' (eg: '01/01/2020') format or can be in this new Date('MM/DD/YYY') format.
 ```
 ```
-blocked: This feature is currently not present in this release.
-It will be implemented in future release.
+blocked: In the latest release, this feature has been implemented.
+This parameter takes the array of dates in which each date can be in 'MM/DD/YYYY' format or new Date('MM/DD/YYY') format or mixture of both and those dates will be blocked in the calendar.
 ```
 ```
 themeColor: The Calendar month-year header background color can